AI for Startup Potential and Risks of AI for Entrepreneurs

 Before thinking about using a particular tool, find out what its design parameters were.
 Then check on the assumptions that that were used in creating the product.
 An October 2025 article by AP, cited “a cautionary tale for people who are learning to use AI tools at work.
 Many employers want to hire workers who can use the technology to help with tasks such as conducting research and drafting reports” having noted that “Judges around the world are dealing with a growing problem: legal briefs that were generated with the help of artificial intelligence and submitted with errors such as citations to cases that don’t exist, according to attorneys and court documents.
 Anyway, I heartily suggest that you take a look at A Guide to AI for Startups from Founders Network.
 It will help you to assess if it can help to before or after starting your new venture1.

 AI for startup is not a replacement for your own natural intelligence, of course, so maintain your entrepreneurial skepticism and don’t lose your techno-humanist compass, even though you know that AI is created by and for humans.
 AI has no ‘lived experience’, despite its massive datasets—so lean hard into your natural intelligence, intuition and sensitivity.
 Make sure to use common sense.
-Additionally it will help a founder to give some time (in an already crowded schedule) to what skills need honing to be sure of unique human values to use AI intentionally, rather than having nasty surprises when failing to appreciate the assumptions behind and the implications of Ai for the new venture.
-Technology is important, but humanity is vital.
+Additionally it will help a founder to give some time (in an already crowded schedule) to what skills need honing to be sure of unique human values to use AI intentionally, rather than having nasty surprises when failing to appreciate the assumptions behind and the implications of AI for the new venture.
+Technology is important, but humanity is vital and can AI think like a human?.

 Your own experience has already led you to know that the Live Chat function on a website, helps customer service only to a limited degree, or that a search engine’s AI response to your query will only provide part of the answer.
 Use your natural judgement.
 Use it, also when you react to AI-based facial recognition, either positively or negatively.
 Consider the differences and similarities between being refused entry following facial recognition, versus a notice saying “Shoes and shirt required for entry”.